jameysharp/sniproxy-rs/README.md

 [ALPN]: https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation
 [tls-alpn-01]: https://tools.ietf.org/html/rfc8737

 To stop the proxy gracefully, send it a `SIGHUP` signal.
-(This currently closes all connections immediately but that isn't what I intended?)
+It will stop listening for new connections, so you can start a new copy immediately, but it will wait up to ten seconds for existing connections to close before exiting.

 # Building